marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - Integrated approval flow managed via IAM users/roles
 - Simple and intuitive GUI
 - Satisfied with just being able to do account-level execution concurrency
-- A single AWS account with a simple plan, approval, deploy workflow is only needed
+- A single AWS account with a simple plan, approval, and deploy workflow is only needed

 #### Cons

 - Can't handle complex task branching.
 The current implementation is fairly simple but newer versions of this module may contain feature Step Function definitions that handle complex deployment workflows.
-- Concurrent runs are not available which can lead slow deployment rollouts for changes within deeply rooted dependencies or changes within a large amount of independent sibling directories
+- Concurrent runs are not available which can lead to slow deployment rollouts for changes within deeply rooted dependencies or changes within a large number of independent sibling directories
 - Updates to the pipeline in itself causes the execution to fail and prevent any downstream actions from running as described [here](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-edit.html
 )
 - Free tier only allows for one free pipeline a month.
 After the free tier, the cost for each active pipeline is $1 a month not including the additional charges for storing the CodePipeline artifacts within S3.
-Given that this module is intended for handling a large amount of AWS accounts, a CodePipeline for each account would be necessary which would spike up the total cost for running this module.
+Given that this module is intended for handling a large amount of AWS accounts, a CodePipeline for each account would be necessary which would spike up the total cost of running this module.

 ## Pricing

 ### Lambda

-The AWS Lambda free tier includes one million free requests per month and 400,000 GB-seconds of compute time per month.
+The AWS Lambda free tier includes one million free requests per month and 400,000 GB seconds of computing time per month.
 Given the use of the Lambda Functions are revolved around infrastructure changes, the total amount of invocations will likely be minimal and will probably chip away only a tiny fraction of the free tier allocation.

 ### ECS